hpssjellis/j-ellis-geneva-2026-ai-for-good-conference-presentation/backups/plan05.md

 We have code for vision classification with WebSerial-assisted training, vision object detection with XY coordinates, vision anomaly detection, vision regression for distance and size, sound classification, and motion classification.

 The tools will continue to improve.
 The first WebSerial training system took 147 versions.

 That is also part of the lesson.
 Real technology is not created perfectly the first time.

 You build.
 You test.
 You improve.
 You learn.

 ---

 You have heard about Maker100 Leaders Robotics — a course that is difficult by design, but designed so students can grow technical skills, leadership skills, and the confidence to build the future.

+last year I learnt something valuable.
+I took a semester off and I was not there to quickly solve the students problems, they struggled but learnt deeper, of that class two students received over $100k scholarships: one the Schulich the other the Loran.
+I realised that I am the least important part of the robotics course: The hardware, Lead Three, Analog firewall, class tone and curriculum are the important parts.
+No strain, no cognitive, social, emotional or physical gain

 In one year, we will meet again.

-Some schools will have tried.

-Some will have struggled.
+Some schools will have tried. all will have struggled.
 Some students will have created things none of us expected.
 The question is simple:

-Which schools will be able to stand here and show us what their students created?
+Which schools will be able to stand here, with data about their year and show us what their students created?
 That question is not for me.
 It is for the leaders in this room.

 Thank you.